PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Additional Quantitative Results

+PhysDepth + $R$ shows the result from Equation \ref{eq:rca loss}.
+And PhysDepth + $f(R)$ shows the result from Equation \ref{eq:rca loss r and c}.
+These results further demonstrating using $f(R)$ is better that $R$ in our model becasue $f(R)$ contains low and high level feature from image.

 Table \ref{tab:Ablation Study of mu} presents the ablation study with different strategies to choose $\mu$ in Equation \ref{eq:Beer-Lambert law}; For the first strategy, we set $\mu$ to a fixed value.
 To ensure a fair comparison, we respectively set $\mu$ to $0.05$, $0.025$, and $0.0125$, which are selected based on 80 meters' depth range.
-For the second strategy, we set $\mu$ as a learnable parameter, which is the implementation of LAA-Net.
+For the second strategy, we set $\mu$ as a learnable parameter, which is the implementation of PhysDepth.

 According to Table \ref{tab:Ablation Study of mu} and \ref{tab:Ablation Study of lambda}, setting $\mu$ and $\lambda$ as learnable parameters gives the best accuracy.
 This is because each pixel of the same input image may represent a unique light attenuation condition; dynamically assigning distinct $\mu$ and $\lambda$ values to each pixel enables each pixel to automatically adjust to its own light attenuation conditions.
-To determine the optimal value for the parameter $g$ in Equation \ref{eq:sg}, we conducted empirical tests using various values.
-Our results, presented in Table \ref{tab:Ablation Study of g}, indicate that setting $g$ to 1.3938 yields the highest accuracy.